pourmalek/CovidLongitudinalwithSRIV/Canada/output/DELP/README.md

 summarization level = updates: transform many updates to one update (142 updates to 1 update-free)

-the last graphs under each location (shown below) for Mean over updates of: **Median Absolute Percent Error** by epi weeks
+the last graphs under each location (except provinces together) (shown below) for Mean over updates of: **Median Absolute Percent Error** by epi weeks

 .